zs0302/Leary-lab-manual/README.md

 2. Data Use Agreement (DUA)

 * DUA for NIS/HCUP:
-    * NIS/HCUP training is located [here](https://www.hcup-us.ahrq.gov/tech_assist/dua.jsp).
-There are two versions of HCUP training courses, one is a current version, alternative is a text version.
-You can choose one of them.
-Stats volunteers will need to fill out and sign the data use agreement and **send it to Dr. Leary**.
+    *All personnel will need to fill out and sign the data use agreement and **send it to Dr. Leary**.
+It is located [here](https://www.hcup-us.ahrq.gov/team/NationwideDUA.pdf).

 * DUA for NSQIP:
     * The DUA for NSQIP is [here](https://www.hcup-us.ahrq.gov/team/NationwideDUA.pdf).